NATASHASAINI/Vulnerable_Nessus/README.md

 <b>Deploy Metapsloitable and Scan the target using Nessus </b></br>

 <b>Introduction</b></br>
 In the realm of cybersecurity, staying ahead of potential vulnerabilities is crucial.
 One effective tool for vulnerability management is Nessus, a comprehensive solution that helps identify and remediate security weaknesses.
 With Nessus, you can gain full visibility into your network by conducting a vulnerability assessment.
-In this blog,you will go through the five steps for Nessus scan and generate the report
+In this mini project,you will go through the five steps for Nessus scan and generate the report

 <b>Install Nessus</b></br>